 Early Life and Education

 Earl Gentry "Ken" Kendrick Jr. was born on September 2, 1943, in Princeton, West Virginia.
-Growing up in a small town, Kendrick developed a strong work ethic, influenced by his father, a World War II veteran and entrepreneur who owned a local gas station.
-He attended West Virginia University, graduating in 1965 with a Bachelor of Science in Business Administration.
+Growing up in a small town, Kendrick developed a strong work ethic and a passion for baseball.
+He attended West Virginia University, where he earned a Bachelor of Science in Business Administration in 1965.

 Rise to Success